mattlibera/alpine/packages/docs/src/en/advanced/reactivity.md

 })
 ```

 When this code is first run, "1" will be logged to the console.
-Any time `data.count` changes, it's value will be logged to the console again.
+Any time `data.count` changes, its value will be logged to the console again.

 This is the mechanism that unlocks all of the reactivity at the core of Alpine.

-To connect the dots further, let's look at a simple "counter" component example without using Alpine syntax at all, only using `Alpine.reactive` and `Alpine.effect`:
+To connect the dots further, let's look at a simple "counter" component example with no Alpine syntax at all, instead using only `Alpine.reactive` and `Alpine.effect`:

 ```html
 <button>Increment</button>